ShivamBhosale/100DaysOfCode/index.md

 As a part of my day 33 of #100DaysOfCode challenge, I performed data analysis on global terrorism dataset.

 ## Day 34 - Rewind 2
-I visited some older codes which i had done bofore to practice them I have also decided to practise Cracking the Coding Interview book on daily basis.
+I visited some older codes which I had done before to practice them I have also decided to practice Cracking the Coding Interview book on a daily basis.